Dihydrotachysterol

 Dihydrotachysterol (DHT) is a synthetic vitamin D analog activated in the liver that does not require renal hydroxylation like vitamin D_{2} (ergocalciferol) and vitamin D_{3} (cholecalciferol).
 DHT has a rapid onset of action (2 hours), a shorter half-life, and a greater effect on mineralization of bone salts than does vitamin D.

+DHT is a derivative of tachysterol.
+Tachysterol is a reaction side product in the light-dependent natural production of vitamin Ds.